dovecot/documentation/source/configuration_manual/sieve/sieve_and_smtp_submission.rst

 Email address to use in the From: field for outgoing email rejections.
 The ``%d`` variable expands to the recipient domain.

-See https://wiki.dovecot.org/DomainLost for details when this does not work.
+See :ref:`authentication-domain_lost` details when this does not work.

 .. code-block:: none